 We know, we know: this can be a polarizing topic.
-We believe there are excellent arguments on both sides of the aisle on this one and therefore, we awarded an Editors' Choice for each type.
+We believe there are excellent arguments on both sides of the aisle on this one and therefore, we chose a favorite bag for each type.
 Some of our testers prefer quilts, some prefer mummies, and that's just fine.
 We set out on this review to speak to both schools of thought.
 Our only firm judgment is that your needs supersede anyone else's opinion on the matter.

 Best Bang for the Buck

 Enlightened Equipment Revelation 20

 For many of us, the weight to warmth ratio isn't the only consideration of our gear; it's also price.
 We think that the best balance of all three is the Enlightened Equipment Revelation 20.
 It didn't score quite as high as the Feathered Friends Flicker, but for a reasonable price plus free shipping in the USA, it's hard to find a bag as versatile and warm as this one.
 The quilt can be opened up into a blanket for summer nights, or sealed down around a sleeping pad for maximum warmth.
 The Revelation is customizable in about every way, from fill power, different weight fabrics, width and length, and even colors.
 We tested the "stock" model for this review — beware that customizing this quilt can take 2-4 weeks for delivery, but you with a plethora of customizing options, you can really dial this one in to meet your specific desires.